shaloo/web3-user-personas/docs/personas/persona-9-newcomer.md

-# 9. Newcomer/Curious Explorer: Web3 Wendy
+# 9. Explorer: Curious Columbus
 ---
 *Studying with dedication, planting seeds of knowledge in fertile crypto ground*